 The concepts are explained very clearly and reading the book will greatly enhance your understanding of many commonly

-The great thing about this book are the large number of problems that require a fuller analysis than most statistical books that just ask for a quick solution or calculation.
-These problems are a great way to get a bit of experience with the more open ended "real world" problems in that one will encounter in any applied statistical environment.
-For each of these problems the research will have to decide when they are finished/satisfied with their analysis since there is always more that could be done.
-My solutions are just one of the many paths someone could take.
+The great thing about this book are the large number of problems (with the provided data) that require a more complete statistical analysis.
+This is in contrast to most statistical books that just ask for a quick solution or calculation.
+These more "open ended" problems are a great way to get a bit of experience with the type of "real world" problems one will actually encounter in any applied statistical environment.
+For each of these problems the researcher will have to decide when they are finished/satisfied with their analysis.
+This is a trade off decision, since there is always more analysis that could be done.
+My solutions are just one of the many paths a person could take.

-People unfamiliar with this book can see what others have said about it on amazon here.
+People unfamiliar with this book can see what others have said about the SAS edition of the book (my solution manual covers the R version) here.